jkingyens/binder/readme.md

 # Example Courses

-To test the compiler out, I built 3 courses I've taken in the past.
-The JSON specifications for these coureses are availalble in the examples directory.
-The video files are not here because the content is owned by the authors of the videos.

 ### 1. The Positive Neuroplasticity Training

 [This course](https://courses.rickhanson.net/courses/the-positive-neuroplasticity-training) allowed me to download offline copies of the videos in mp4 format so I could run my compiler directly on those files.
 [Binder file](examples/neuro-training/binder.json).